guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 - With a **replication** factor for preventing data loss
   - (3 replicas default)
 - Hadoop 3: **Erasure coding**
-  - similar durability as replication 3,
+  - similar or better durability as replication 3,
-  - but **only 50%** volume increase
+  - but **only 50%** volume increase (can be less or more)
   - instead of 200%

 :::